-The Fund will invest in companies seeking loans and equity funding from Seed through to Series A and beyond, and will share Ascension Ventures and Finance Birmingham’s co-investment philosophy, seeking deal-flow and co-investment opportunities from other funds, VC’s and angel investors.
+The Fair By Design Fund is managed by Ascension Ventures and Finance Birmingham, bringing nationwide reach and infrastructure for companies looking for funding in this space.
+The Fund is investing in companies seeking loans and equity funding from Seed through to Series A and beyond, and will share Ascension’s collaborative approach, seeking deal-flow and co-investment opportunities from other funds, corporates, VC’s and angel investors.

-The Fund is ready to deploy capital into exceptional businesses designed to make an impact on the poverty premium.
-These will include for-profit and nonprofit companies; tech startups, Community Interest Companies (CICs), charities and private limited companies.
+The Fund is deploying capital into exceptional businesses designed to make an impact on the Poverty Premium.
+These include for-profit and non-profit companies, tech start-ups, Community Interest Companies (CICs), charities and private limited companies.

 The Fund will be investing primarily across these broad focus areas: